Shessy101/shessy101/README.md

 ### Hi there 👋

 I specialize in Data Analytics.
-I Love Story telling with Data.
+I love story telling with Data.
 My passion is finding and sharing actionable insights to make data-driven decisions.
+⚡ Fun fact: ...I'm always willing to learn more

 <!--
 **Shessy101/shessy101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.